 - CUNY-SIELP Program OPTIONS @ The Goddard Riverside Community Center

 Gladys Dorilda Rodriguez

 A native of Puerto Rico, Ms. Rodriguez came to New York City as a teenager in 1985, where she attended The International High School at LaGuardia Community College.
 As a student in the first class at the Network’s founding high school, she was a member of the school’s first graduating class in 1988.
 Ms. Rodriguez began her professional career as a social worker and later as a Spanish, ESL and English studies teacher in both middle and high schools in Colorado and throughout New York State.
-She returned to Internationals Network in 2005 as Assistant Principal at the Manhattan International High School where she is currently serving as Interim Acting Principal.
+She returned to Internationals Network in 2005 as Assistant Principal at the Manhattan International High School where she is currently Principal.

 Ms. Rodriguez holds a B.A. and an M.A. from SUNY Binghamton, and earned her School District Administration (SDA) certificate from SUNY College at Cortland.